KatePaulauskas/watch-store/README.md

 **Potential Partners:**

-Jewelers, boutiques, and other potential partners can find comprehensive information about the store's offerings and expertise.
+Jewellers, boutiques, and other potential partners can find comprehensive information about the store's offerings and expertise.
 They can view the quality of the watches through the gallery and contact the store for potential collaborations using the dedicated contact form.

 #### - User Stories -